ktorio/ktor-documentation/topics/migrating-3.md

 ### `PartData.FileItem.streamProvider()` is deprecated

-In previous versions of Ktor, the `.streamProvider()` function in `PartData.FileItem` was used to provide a file item's content as an `InputStream`.
+In previous versions of Ktor, the `.streamProvider()` function in `PartData.FileItem` was used to access a file item's content as an `InputStream`.
 Starting with Ktor 3.0.0, this function has been deprecated.

 To migrate your application, replace `.streamProvider()` with the